canonical/mlflow-operator/docs/tutorial/mlflow.rst

    juju bootstrap microk8s

-Sit tight while the command completes!
-The controller may take a minute or two to deploy.
+.. note:: The controller may take a few minutes to deploy.

-The controller is the agent of Juju, running on Kubernetes, which can be used to deploy and control the components of Kubeflow.
+The controller is the agent of Juju, running on Kubernetes, which can be used to deploy and control the MLflow components.

 Next, we'll need to add a model for Kubeflow to the controller.
 Run the following command to add a model called ``kubeflow``: